YuZ1225/Furiosa-Panel-Interview/README.md

 Here are our ppt presentation of this project: [ppt](https://github.com/YuZ1225/Furiosa-Panel-Interview/blob/master/Different%20Collaborative%20Filtering%20Algorithms%20in%20Recommendation%20System/final_presentation.pptx)

-Following are some code snippets that I contribute in this project.
+Following are some code snippets that I contributed in this project.

 <details>
 	<summary> Naive Bayes Collaborative Filter Code </summary>